FDMediagroep/tag-manager/README.md

 **Disabled**: Tag is disabled and is also omitted from the generated `.js` file.

+## Timing

+-   **immediate**: Snippet will be executed as soon as it has been parsed.

+-   **DOMContentLoaded**: Snippet will execute when the browser fires this event.

+-   **load**: Snippet will execute when the browser fires this event.

+-   **readystatechange**: Snippet will execute when the browser fires this event.

+-   **beforeunload**: Snippet will execute when the browser fires this event.

+-   **unload**: Snippet will execute when the browser fires this event.

 ## URL matching

 Each tag can also set it's own URL matching RegExp.
 This allows for more control over on which url(s) a tag is allowed to run.